JuliaImages/Images.jl/doc/function_reference.md

 there is no way to automatically distinguish between `"ARGB"` and `"RGBA"`.
 If both the first and last dimensions happen to be of size 3 or 4, it is impossible to guess which one represents color and thus an error is generated.
-Thus, if your code should be robust to arbitrary-sized images, prefer using the `Image` constructor directly.
+Thus, if your code should be robust to arbitrary-sized images, you should use the `Image` constructor directly.

 <br />
 ```